leeper/cregg/README.md

  - Calculation of marginal means (MMs) for conjoint designs and munging them into tidy data frames via `mm()`
  - Tabulation of display frequencies of feature attributes via `freqs()` and cross-tabulation of feature restrictions using `props()`
  - Diagnostics to assess preference heterogeneity, including an omnibus statstical test (`cj_anova()`) and tidying of differences in MMs (`mm_diffs()`) and AMCEs (`amce_diffs()`) across subgroups

+In addition, the package provides a number of tools that are likely useful to conjoint analysts:

+ - **ggplot2**-based visualizations of AMCEs and MMs, via `plot()` methods for all of the above
+ - Tidying of raw "wide"-format conjoint survey datasets into "long" or "tidy" datasets using `cj_tidy()`
  - Diagnostics to choose feature reference categories, via `amce_by_reference()`
- - **ggplot2**-based visualizations of AMCEs and MMs, via `plot()` methods for all of the above

-To demonstrate package functionality, the package includes two example datasets:
+To demonstrate package functionality, the package includes three example datasets:

  - `taxes`, a full randomized choice task conjoint experiment conducted by Ballard-Rosa et al. (2016)
  - `immigration`, a partial factorial conjoint experiment with several restrictions between features conducted by Hainmueller, Hopkins, and Yamamoto (2014)
+ - `conjoint_wide`, a simulated "wide"-format conjoint dataset that is used to demonstrate functionality of `cj_tidy()`

 The design of cregg follows a few key princples: